 LOS ANGELES – The Los Angeles developer of the computer game League of Legends alleges a website is selling stolen accounts from its users.

-complaint, the plaintiff alleges that it suffered damages to its business.
+According to the complaint, the plaintiff alleges that it suffered damages to its business.
 The plaintiff holds Divinesmurfs, Kaufman and Does 1-10 responsible because the defendants allegedly sell stolen accounts from League of Legends game players.

 U.S. District Court for the Central District of California Case number 2:17-cv-01726